Skip to Content

 1. ICE SKATE AT THE WOLLMAN RINK

-This has to be the ultimate holiday experience!
-There are several outdoor ice-skating rinks open during the holiday season.
-We were advised by friends that Central Park’s Wollman Rink was the best.
 Admission at Wollman is a few dollars cheaper than at the Rockefeller Center Ice Rink.
 Wollman Rink is also larger and less crowded.
 You can skate all day at the Wollman Rink.
 The Rockefeller Center Ice Rink allows skaters to skate for an allotted time slot.
-Wollman Rink is surrounded by skyscrapers and has a sitting area where you can take a break from the ice.
-There is also a concession area.
-Wollman Rink accepts cash only.

 A list of the best things to do and see in New York City during the Holidays and Christmas

-Click here to visit the Wollman Skating Rink’s website for up-to-date information on admission, rentals, hours, and more.
+Click here to visit the Wollman Skating Rink’s website for information on admission, rentals, hours, and more.

 2. Indulge in New York City’s Dining Scene

-Seriously, one of the highlights of our trip was the food and service we received at the restaurants in NYC.
 New York is known for some of the best food in America.
-I hope to visit NYC again and experience more of the tasty dining.
-Check out my post here where I share some of the eateries we highly enjoyed.
+I hope to revisit NYC and experience more of the tasty dining.
+Check out my post here, where I share some of the eateries we highly enjoyed.

 Levain Bakery New York City.
 Things to do for Christmas in New York City